MAIN PLACES OF INTEREST

 2.-Santa María Church

-This solid temple is an example of the Catalan-Aragonese gothic style.
+This solid temple you can visit with the audioguide is an example of the Catalan-Aragonese gothic style.
 It consists of a single nave with small side chapels.
 Its interior was richly decorated with altarpieces, paintings and sculptures, but all disappeared.

 It was built between the 14th and 16th centuries in two phases.
 The first, commissioned by the royal duke Alfons el Vell and his son, Alfons el Jove, looks on to the Plaça Major.
 The door, with a lancet arch, is crowned by the image of Santa María.
 The second phase goes from the door of Santa María to that of the apostles.
 It was commissioned by María Enríquez, first Borgia duchess of Gandia.
 In the second phase, the gothic style is more mature and simpler and announces the Renaissance.
 The duchess commissioned the main altarpiece to the Renaissance painter Paolo da Sanleocadio.

-The building was totally renovated in 1982, preserving only the facade from the 18th century.
+The building you are looking at with the audioguide was totally renovated in 1982, preserving only the facade from the 18th century.
 In 1778, during the reign of Charles III, the New Town Hall was built.
 Its facade, in neo-Classical style, is the work of Vicente Gascó.
 From the top balustrade, four busts keep watch.
 They represent the four cardinal virtues that every good politician must fulfil: prudence, temperance, justice and fortitude..

-It is the most outstanding and oldest building in the city.
+It is the most outstanding and oldest building in the city, so it is worth mentionning in this audioguide.
 Structured around two courtyards, its interior deploys a range of styles that cover the centuries from the 14th up to the 20th.
 Property of the Jesuits since 1887, its interior can be viewed through guided tours.
 The tour starts at a virtual reality exhibit named “Espai de les Emocions”.

 It is also known as the Palau dels Borja, because in 1485, when Pope Alexander VI bought the duchy of Gandia from Ferdinand the Catholic for his children, the palace became the residence of the new line of dukes.
 Its origins go back a century and a half earlier, to the era of the royal dukes of the Crown of Aragon.